siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 014 Impedance as Refraction Angle.md

 In this rough picture the unitary flow reaches the loaded region at grazing incidence.
 The flow is tangent to the shell it traverses, not orthogonal to it.

-The point of this chapter is not that the standard constants have already been fully derived from that picture.
+The point of this chapter is not that the standard constants have been derived in final form.
 The point is that what appears in standard language as impedance can be read here as refraction angle and as the resistance encountered by a unitary flow passing through a loaded region.
-If that reading is right, the observed two-aspect split is evidence that the flow we call vacuum is already inside a larger energetic geometry.
+If that reading is right, the observed vacuum value need not be the only possible angular reading.
+Other angles may exist as other organized transport relations.
+What is not fixed here is whether changing that angle changes only the two-aspect ratio or also the propagation speed, since $\mu$ and $\epsilon$ enter both the ratio $\sqrt{\mu/\epsilon}$ and the speed $c=1/\sqrt{\mu\epsilon}$.
+The chapter therefore opens a direction: transport may be reoriented even when the full constant structure is not yet closed.